Frequently asked questions

 Aren't doulas just for homebirths?

-Flagstaff Doulas supports women in their choices of where to give birth.
-We love supporting women in all environments, whether it is hospital, home, or birth center, as long as a credentialed clinical care provider is present.
+Flagstaff Doulas supports families in their choices of where to give birth.
+We love supporting families in all environments, whether it is hospital, home, or birth center, as long as a credentialed clinical care provider is present.

 Is there anythig a Doula won’t do?